 You know what you know by now, and you ain’t gonna know anything else.
 You’ll either succeed or you’re fucked based on how much work you put in at the beginning.
 Fucking accept it and take a deep breath.

 Go See A Fucking Movie.

 Or go to the park.
 Or go fishing.
 Or play a video game.
+Remember those really fun Pokemon games you’d get excited about as a kid?
+Yes, go fire up some pokemon roms on your PC and be a kid again for a while.
 Just fucking go do something that isn’t related to freaking the fuck out about the exam.
 You’ve either fucked yourself by sitting on your ass all summer or not.
 If you have, sitting around worrying about it now isn’t going to make you unfucked.
 If you haven’t sat around like a goddamn useless lump of flesh and actually put the work in all summer to learn the shit you need to know, you need to defocus for a little bit to preserve some sanity.
 People aren’t goddamn machines, and all that worrying can and will mentally fatigue your ass between this morning and the start time of the exam tomorrow.